LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### I've finished, I'm ready to compare

 You should only access the following page if you are done with testing.
-Avoid the temptation to look at the answers until you feel you are done, I used to sneak a peak at the answers in my puzzle books as a kid and I didn't really learn a great deal when i was doing that, i was simply a cheat.
+Avoid the temptation to look at the answers until you feel you are done, I used to sneak a peak at the answers in my puzzle books as a kid and I didn't really learn a great deal when I was doing that, I was simply a cheat.

 LINK TO ANSWERS PAGE